Configure the data source for a waveform with the bit sequence to modulate, bit encoding method, and PRBS type.

 Auto Cyclic Data

-Enabling auto cyclic data ensures phase continuity.
-An additional number of symbols are added to the signal in order to make the signal phase continuous.
+Adding an additional number of symbols to the signal makes the signal phase continuous.

-Note This parameter is only available using the FSK modulation scheme.
+Note This parameter is currently available only in FSK plugin.